-Returning from a month-long road trip to Los Angeles and back, putting 6100 miles onto our homey little Vistabule teardrop trailer, traveling mostly the blue highways of the West and staying mostly in county or state parks and US Forest Service or BLM campgrounds, we offer this purely impressionistic evaluation report on the state of the country.
+Returning from a month-long road trip to Los Angeles and back, putting 6100 miles onto our homey little Vistabule teardrop trailer, traveling mostly the blue highways of the West and staying mostly in county or state parks and US Forest Service or BLM campgrounds, we offer this purely impressionistic evaluation of the state of the Union.

 The West is magnificent, grand, thoroughly tough and awe-inspiring – even in places where there are human settlements.